Olumidedara/FlowSynth/README.md

 | 5 | **Reviewer** | Scores the draft (1–10) on accuracy, completeness, structure, and clarity.
 Returns feedback + verdict. |
 | 6 | **Finalizer** | Polishes the final draft, adds a summary, ensures clean formatting. |

-The review loop runs up to **3 revision cycles** — if the critic isn't satisfied, the writer goes back to work with specific feedback.
+The review loop runs up to **3 revision cycles**; if the critic isn't satisfied, the writer goes back to work with specific feedback.
 Once the score hits 7+ or max revisions are reached, the finalizer takes over.

 ---